ivyla/portfoliov1/README.md

-# ivyla.github.io
+# ivyla.me
-Hi welcome to the repo for my personal portfolio website!
+Hi thanks for visiting the repo for my personal site!
 I designed the website in Adobe Xd and built the site using React.

 <h1> Development environment </h1>
 <br/>